Derivation of resonance-based schemes via normal forms: Abstract

 \section{Abstract}

 In this work, we propose a systematic derivation of resonance-based schemes via normal forms.
 The main idea is to use an arborification map on decorated trees together with a Butcher-Connes-Kreimer type coproduct and lower-dominant parts decompositions of the Fourier operator coming from the nonlinear interactions.
 This new family of low regularity schemes has explicit formulae for its coefficients and its local error.
-Under a mild assumption, one could expect these schemes to have a similar local error as the low regularity schemes proposed in \cite{BS}.
+Under a mild assumption, one could expect these schemes to have a similar local error as the low regularity schemes proposed in \cite{BS}. \\[.4em] { \textit{Keywords:} Arborification, Decorated trees, Dispersive PDEs, Low regularity schemes, Normal forms. }\\ { \textit{MSC classification:} : Primary – 60L70, 35Q55, 37J40.}